clumens/scheme/docs/stdlib.markdown

 differs from standard scheme.
 It only supports one list.
 This may be fixed.
 It also does not support returning the matching value.
 This may not be fixed.

+`(filter proc list)`

+Returns all the elements of `list` for which `proc` returns `#t`.  **NOTE:** This function differs from standard scheme.
+It only supports one list.
+This may be fixed.

+`(find proc list)`

+Returns the first element of `list` for which `proc` returns `#t`.
+If no element satisfies this condition, it returns `#f`.

+`(fold-left proc init list)`

+This function applies `proc` to an accumulator value and each element of `list` from left to right.
+The accumulator value starts with `init` and builds up with each successive application.
+When all elements have been processed, the accumulator value is returned.
+`proc` must take two arguments.  **NOTE:** This function differs from standard scheme.
+It only supports one list.
+This may be fixed.

+`(fold-right proc init list)`

+This function applies `proc` to an accumulator value and each element of `list` from right to left.
+The accumulator value starts with `init` and builds up with each successive application.
+When all elements have been processed, the accumulator value is returned.
+`proc` must take two arguments.  **NOTE:** This function differs from standard scheme.
+It only supports one list.
+This may be fixed.

 `(for-all func list)`

 Apply `func` to each element of `list` until it returns `#f`.
 If the list is empty or all